Dark Knight Court

 "Dark Knight Court" is the sixteenth episode of the twenty-fourth season of the American animated television series The Simpsons, and the 524th episode overall.
+The episode was directed by Mark Kirkland and written by Billy Kimball and Ian Maxtone-Graham.
 It originally aired on the Fox network in the United States on March 17, 2013.

+In this episode, Bart denies committing a prank but is put on trial while Mr. Burns decides to be a superhero.
+Former United States Attorney General Janet Reno appeared as herself and shared the role with her sister Maggy Reno Hurchalla.
+The episode received mixed reviews.

 The episode is dedicated to the recently deceased Robert Reno, whose sisters Maggy Reno Hurchalla and Janet Reno appear in the episode.

 Plot

 While performing at an Easter celebration, the Springfield Elementary band members inadvertently launch hundreds of eggs from their instruments, ruining the townspeople's clothes and splattering the streets.
-Suspicion quickly falls on Bart, but he denies committing the prank.
-Lisa eventually decides that the best way to determine his guilt is to hold a trial, which is presided over by Janet Reno.
-The odds do not look good in Bart's favor, and he is close to being found guilty.
+"Suspicion quickly falls on Bart, who the townspeople believe is responsible, but he denies committing the prank because he would never ruin another holiday after Thanksgiving incident of 1990 and the Christmas incident of 1997.
+Lisa uses Maggie as a lie detector because Bart is only able to tell her the truth, and after Bart's statement of innocence passes the Maggie-test Lisa decides that the best way to resolve the issue is to hold a trial at SES, which is presided over by Janet Reno.
+Lisa initially provides a strong defense but when she describes Bart as a good kid, Judge Reno admonishes her for opening Skinner's cross-examination to include everyone who has factual evidence about Bart NOT being a good kid (Skinner says "I call everyone in the world!") as Lisa groans and Bart looks horrified.
 Meanwhile, Mr. Burns rediscovers his love of superheroes after visiting Comic Book Guy's store, and he decides to become a superhero named Fruitbat Man.
-Smithers, fearful of Burns's safety, stages numerous crimes for his boss to thwart, using Homer, Lenny, Carl, the Crazy Cat Lady, and other citizens as patsies for supervillain identities.
-Desperate to find someone to solve Bart's dilemma, Lisa tries to hire Burns, but he refuses.
+Smithers, fearful for Burns' safety, stages numerous crimes for his boss to thwart, using Homer, Lenny, Carl, the Crazy Cat Lady, and other citizens as paid fake villains for Fruit Bat Man to "defeat".
+Desperate to find someone to solve Bart's dilemma, Lisa tries to hire Burns, but he tells her to get lost.
 Smithers admits to Burns all his previous exploits were faked, and this was Burns' one chance to really help someone.